-We have a team of 13 teaching assistants, including higher level teaching assistants (HLTAs).
+We have a team of 10 teaching assistants, including higher level teaching assistants (HLTAs).

-This year, staff will be undertaking training in ELSA, Nurture Groups, ASD Awareness and Focus on SEND Training provided by NASEN.
-These training needs have been identified by the SENCO following responses to a baseline questionnaire.
+Last year, staff undertook training in ELSA, Talk Boost, Attachment, Neurodiversity, ASD Awareness and Focus on SEND Training provided by NASEN.
+These training needs were identified by the SENDCO following responses to a baseline questionnaire.